Meatsplainer: How new plant-based burgers compare to beef

 ARE THEY BETTER FOR THE EARTH?

-Though grazing animals can play a positive role in the ecosystem, that’s not how most animals in the U.S. are raised, said Christopher Field, who is at the Stanford Woods Institute for the Environment and who knows the founder of Impossible Foods.
-But he noted people don’t have to give up meat entirely to make a difference, and that pork and chicken have much smaller environmental footprints than beef.
+Christopher Field, who is at the Stanford Woods Institute for the Environment and who knows the founder of Impossible Foods, noted people don’t have to give up meat entirely to make a difference, and that pork and chicken have much smaller environmental footprints than beef.

 WHAT’S NEXT?